muratk3n/thirdwave/en/tweets/2019/week42.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Germany: 9 out of 10 Companies in the Renewable Energy Industry want <a href="https://twitter.com/hashtag/Hydrogen?src=hash&amp;ref_src=twsrc%5Etfw">#Hydrogen</a> to be Developed Further--Renewable Energies Hamburg Cluster Agency Survey held among about its 200 member companies--<a href="https://t.co/6X4Asq6ftJ">https://t.co/6X4Asq6ftJ</a> <a href="https://twitter.com/hashtag/HydrogenNow?src=hash&amp;ref_src=twsrc%5Etfw">#HydrogenNow</a> <a href="https://twitter.com/hashtag/fuelcell?src=hash&amp;ref_src=twsrc%5Etfw">#fuelcell</a> <a href="https://twitter.com/hashtag/decarbonise?src=hash&amp;ref_src=twsrc%5Etfw">#decarbonise</a> <a href="https://t.co/dCR2kCnjF2">pic.twitter.com/dCR2kCnjF2</a></p>&mdash; FuelCellsWorks (@fuelcellsworks) <a href="https://twitter.com/fuelcellsworks/status/1183019007173115904?ref_src=twsrc%5Etfw">October 12, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *2019-10-12 17:45:20*

 ---

-"The portfolios of the fifty states’ public pension systems are filled with stocks and bonds backing Chinese companies that should be flagged as bad actors—companies that build missiles or warships.
-These investments have national security implications, and investment managers need to start acting responsibly.
-This issue needs to become part of the national dialogue.
-Would American investors have invested in Germany during World War II?
-China’s brutal human rights abuses—forced internment, denial of assembly, brainwashing—are eerily reminiscent of Nazi behavior.
-And with the use of relentless digital surveillance to persecute a population because of its faith, this oppressive governmental strategy actually deserves a new designation: post-Nazi" ---- Spalding, *Stealth War*

-*2019-10-12 17:30:27*

----

-"[Robinson] wrote attention-grabbing articles about the trans-Siberian oil pipeline.
-His alarming projections regarding the future completion of the pipeline caught the attention of William (Bill) Clark, Ronald Reagan’s closest adviser ...
-[He] predicted that when the pipeline became fully operational, it would provide 70 percent of Western Europe’s energy needs.
-That would bolster the Soviet Union’s depleted coffers—exhausted by a deadly war in Afghanistan and efforts to match the massive US military buildup and the West’s onslaught of technological innovation.
-It would also simultaneously increase Western Europe’s dependence on the Eastern Bloc.
-Robinson joined the NSC, where, .. he hatched a multipronged offensive to not only stop the pipeline but erode the Soviet economy.

-'There were only about twelve people in the United States who were aware of this economic and financial offensive,' Robinson says.
-'It was based on not just killing the second strand of the Siberian gas pipeline, but delaying the first strand by about three years and then denying official and, eventually, private credit access to Moscow.'
-[they sabotaged the pipeline]

-'There was also a secret agreement with the Saudis to pump two million barrels of oil and decontrol domestic prices at the wellhead to drop oil to $10 a barrel.'
-Indeed, with oil prices plummeting from $37.42 a barrel in 1980 ($114, adjusted for inflation) to such bargain prices, a vital source of hard currency income dried up for the Soviets.
-Meanwhile, Robinson and the government actively opposed any plans to permit the Soviets from issuing sovereign bonds, further depriving our rivals of urgently needed cash [..]

-​Limited access to much-needed foreign credit, an economy unable to compete in new technology, and the strategic erosion of the empire on so many fronts made it impossible for the Soviets to sustain their sovereignty.
-In 1991, the country defaulted on $96 billion in hard currency debt.
-Two days later, the Soviet Union collapsed" -- Spalding, *Stealth War*

-*2019-10-12 16:11:17*

----